teeseira/deploy-containered-game/README.md

 # Deploy a Containerised Game to AWS

-This project is based on an [existing application](https://github.com/gabrielecirulli/2048), which serves as the template for my project.
+This project is based on an [existing application](https://github.com/gabrielecirulli/2048) that serves as the template for my project.
 The goal is to create a Dockerfile, build a Docker image, run the application in a Docker container, and then deploy the containerised application using the Amazon Elastic Beanstalk service on AWS.

 ## Runing the Containerised Application